DRAGON'S LAIR / SPACE ACE COMBO

 CUSTOMIZED GAME COMBINATIONS

 With a simple DOS command, you can easily combine any 2 ROM sets that you'd like to use with this hardware modification!
-Using the North American versions of the Dragon's Lair and/or Space Ace (original or Enhancement) ROM sets that are available at this site, over 200 different ROM set combinations are possible.
+Using the North American versions of the Dragon's Lair and/or Space Ace ROM sets that are available at this site, thousands of different ROM set combinations are possible.